pantrypoints/sp/content/en/research/countries/china/xi/chapter-06b.md

 realizing modernization, we will strive for another 15 years to build China into a prosperous, strong, democratic, civilized, harmonious and beautiful modern socialist power.
 Such an arrangement can be said to be an "upgraded version" of the third-step goal of the "three-step" strategy.
-This is the solemn promise of the Communist Party of China on the journey of realizing the great rejuvenation of the Chinese nation, but it is by no means something that can be achieved easily and by banging gongs and drums, but a grand vision that requires the whole party and the people of all ethnic groups throughout the country to endure, persevere and make long-term and arduous efforts with an
+This is the solemn promise of the CCP on the journey of realizing the great rejuvenation of the Chinese nation, but it is by no means something that can be achieved easily and by banging gongs and drums, but a grand vision that requires the whole party and the people of all ethnic groups throughout the country to endure, persevere and make long-term and arduous efforts with an